elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 	- Can be called in many program location

 > How does the program knows where it should continue after it finished?
+> - The location is stored somewhere

 > Where are the function's arguments and local variable stored?
+> - On the heap

 ### Call stack
 - Call stack: A data structure in the memroy (Not in a sep hardware) that stores important infomation of a running processes